American Anti-Slavery Society: Origins

+A convention of abolitionists was called for December 4, 1833, at the Adelphi Building in Philadelphia.
+The convention had 62 delegates, of which 21 were Quakers.
 At this point, the American Anti-Slavery Society formed to appeal to the moral and practical circumstances that, at this point, propped up a pro-slavery society.
-Between December 4-6, 1833, sixty delegates from New England, Pennsylvania, Ohio, New York, and New Jersey convened a National Anti-Slavery Convention in Philadelphia.
-Beriah Green presided over the Convention, with Lewis Tappan and John Greenleaf Whittier serving as secretaries.
+Between December 4–6, 1833, sixty delegates from New England, Pennsylvania, Ohio, New York, and New Jersey convened a National Anti-Slavery Convention in Philadelphia.
+Beriah Green presided over the Convention — no one else was willing to—, with Lewis Tappan and John Greenleaf Whittier serving as secretaries.
 One Convention committee drafted an American Anti-Slavery Society Constitution and Declaration of Sentiments.
 The principal author of both was the publisher of the fledgling Boston-based Liberator, William Lloyd Garrison.